FloweroCoder/3dgaussianflats.github.io/README.md

 | [Project Page](https://theialab.github.io/banf/) | [Paper](https://arxiv.org/abs/2404.13024) |

-This is the official repository for the paper "Band-limited Neural Fields for Levels of Detail Reconstruction" (CVPR 2024).
+This is the official repository for the paper "3D Gaussian Flats" (ICCV 2025).

 We present our results in several settings.
 You can find more details in the respective directories.
 * [NeRFing](NeRFing/README.md)